jpaulm/fbp-etl/src/main/java/com/jpaulmorrison/Step25/README.md

 So we now have all the diagrams.
 Note that the "Step25" diagram has subnet *names* filled in, but no component names - these will have to be filled in after the three subnets have been compiled...

+### Running a program with subnets

+So far, we have been able to simply run our applications under Eclipse without too much fiddling!
+However, the new structure with subnets requires a bit more work!

 To generate a running program, perform the following steps:

 - Generate Java programs for all subnets.